 The symptoms of insect bites or stings vary depending on the severity of the body's reaction to the insect's venom.
 Most reactions are mild, with an annoying itch or a stinging sensation and slight swelling.
-Bites or stings that are severe should be treated immediately.
+Bites or stings that are severe should receive immediate medical treatment.

 Treating Mild Bites or Stings